JKNeeley/LearningProgress/ABL-Essentials/ComprehensionQuestions.md

 What is the effect of deleting a parent record without deleting its children?
 - You create orphan records that can cause run-time errors, clutter the database, and increase overhead.

+## Managing Transactions
+Which ABL tools are available to determine whether a transaction is active?
+- compile listing, transaction function, debugger

+Which ABL blocks can take the TRANSACTION option?
+- REPEAT, FOR EACH, DO

+Which ABL blocks have the transaction property?
+- REPEAT, FOR EACH, DO ON ERROR

+Which ABL statements can update the database?
+- CREATE, DELETE, ASSIGN

+Which option on the DEFINE VARIABLE statement prevents the AVM, at run time, from undoing the variable in a transaction?
+- NO-UNDO